 I grew up in a small rural town in North Carolina.
 During that time he developed a love of the outdoors and a desire to protect nature for following generations.
 He received his undergraduate degree in 2014 in Environmental Technologies and Management.
 After college I worked in the solar industry and I am currently working as the Director of Business and Projects Development for a solar engineering firm.
 My love of education brought me back to NCSU for a dual masters in Environmental Assessment and Climate Change & Society.
 I am expecting to graduate Dec.
 2019 to further my career in policy based work, preparing our society to better protect the environment, but also effectively adapt to climate change.

-Aaron currently works as a Senior Climate Change Consultant and Scientist with Environment Resources Management (ERM) and as the SVP of Business and Project Development.at Dorman Energy Services.
+Aaron currently works as the SVP of Business and Project Development.at Dorman Energy Services.

 I earned a Bachelor of Science in Anthropological Sciences from The Ohio State University.
 I have worked with food in various ways over the last 13 years—from growing it to serving it to teaching children’s cooking classes.
 Since enrolling at NC State, I have been especially interested in how climate change may affect agricultural land and communities near the North Carolina coast.